 Anime NYC is a creation of LeftField Media, a boutique event company made up of dedicated fans and experienced convention organizers.
-LeftField was founded by Greg Topalian, the original creator of New York Comic Con, and Peter Tatara, behind guests, panels, and special events at the old New York Anime Festival, is leading up guests, panels, and special events at Anime NYC.
+LeftField was founded by Greg Topalian, the original creator of New York Comic Con.
+Peter Tatara, behind guests, panels, and special events at the former New York Anime Festival, is Anime NYC’s Event Director.

 All attendees six-years-old and up need a ticket to take part in Anime NYC.
 We recommend all children under 18 attend with an adult, and all children under 13 must have an adult with them while attending the event.

 Yup!
 If you’re coming to Anime NYC from out of town, we’ve got special rates with a number of local hotels.
-Grab a room in our hotel block to stay with fans and save some dough!
+Grab a room in our hotel block to stay with fans and save some dough.
+Hotel block now open!

 Absolutely.
 Cosplay is a huge part of convention culture, and we’re not looking to limit your creativity, but there are some rules, notes, and suggestions before you come to Anime NYC in costume…